 It’s become a national obsession that started decades ago.
 It is no more successful today than it was when it began.
 Initial successes for most have become a need for a “lifetime” membership.
 The lack of education about healthy choices is replaced by a cult-like following.
 Instead of whole foods, processed ones with artificial sweeteners and chemicals, and a passion for the zero-calorie, low or no-fat foods that confuse the metabolism are featured.

-Weight loss after 50 is going to be a cumulative effect of many factors.
-They’ll include the cumulative effect of toxins you and I didn’t know were building up in our bodies (stored in fat) in our younger years.
+Weight loss after 50 must include the cumulative effect of many factors.
+You must include the toxins you and I didn’t know were building up in our bodies (stored in fat) in our younger years.
+Specific methods of releasing them go beyond calories in- calories out.
+We need to look at what calories (both burned and ingested) do to your hormones.

 All sales final.
 Digital products are not eligible for refunds once purchased whether accessed or not.